sammymutahigicheru/sammymutahigicheru/README.md

-### Hi there 👋
+### Hi there 👋,I am sammy mutahi,a mobile applications developer.My stacks are,Android and flutter

 <!--
 **sammymutahigicheru/sammymutahigicheru** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

 - 🔭 I’m currently working on k24plus mobile application version 2
 - 🌱 I’m currently learning advanced concepts in android development(100% kotlin) for a senior role and Data Structures and Algorithms